IndianLawLive

 Illegal, Mistaken or Fraudulent Registration of Deed, and Subsequent Mutation: No Adverse Possession

 Adverse Possession is the Denial of Title of the True Owner.
 Mistaken or Fraudulent Possession will Not be ‘Adverse’.
 Jojy George Koduvath Abstract Illegal, mistaken or fraudulent registration of a deed, and subsequent mutation will not perfect adverse possession.
-Because, Part I Adverse Possession: When Attracted 1.
-To attract title by adverse possession, the acts of…
+Because, Also Read: How to Plead Adverse Possession?
+Adverse Possession: An Evolving Concept.
+Part I Adverse Possession: When…

 Something went wrong.
 Please refresh the page and/or try again.